Healthy Homes Assessment Porirua

 Insulation Porirua

-The insulation of the ceiling and underfloor is mandatory for all rent houses from 1 July 2019.
-Property managers and landlords have to ensure that the insulation is in line with current standard.
-In some instances, existing ceiling insulation or insulation in the sub floor space may require to be topped up or replaced.
+Underfloor and ceiling insulation is mandatory for all rent homes since 1 July 2019.
+Property managers and landlords are required to ensure that the insulation is up to the new standard.
+In some cases, existing ceiling insulation or insulation in the sub floor space may require to be filled with or replaced.

-A house that is well-insulated can reduce condensation and lower the chance of mould and dampness as well as making an easier task to allow the house to hold heat.
+A house that is well-insulated will reduce the risk of condensation and lower the chance of mould and dampness and it will make more easy for the household to hold the heat.

-The "R" signifies thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance and is a gauge of how well insulation withstands heat flow.
+The more R-value is higher, the more efficient the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3